intel/llvm/clang/docs/DPCPPToolsRFC.md

 `clang-linker-wrapper <wrapper opts> -- <linker opts>`

-Following sub-sections cover the different compilation steps invoked inside the clang-linker-wrapper.
-Changes needed to add SYL compilation support is showcased in each sub-section.
+Following sub-sections cover the different compilation steps invoked inside the `clang-linker-wrapper`.
+Changes needed to add SYCL compilation support is showcased in each sub-section.

 ### Device code extraction and linking

 During the compilation step, the device binaries are embedded in a section of the host binary.
 When performing the link, this section is extracted from the object and mapped according to the device kind.
-The clang-linker-wrapper is responsible for examining all of the input binaries, grabbing the embedded device binaries and determining any additional device linking paths that need to be taken.
+The `clang-linker-wrapper` is responsible for examining all of the input binaries, grabbing the embedded device binaries and determining any additional device linking paths that need to be taken.